1950's hourglass chic feted at Paris fashion museum

-PARIS When Christian Dior introduced his debut haute couture collection in February 1947, the meters of fabric spilling over the models' hips in swirls of fine wool, silk and tulle were nothing short of a fashion revolution.
+PARIS, July 11 When Christian Dior introduced his debut haute couture collection in February 1947, the metres of fabric spilling over the models' hips in swirls of fine wool, silk and tulle were nothing short of a fashion revolution.

 His emblematic creations ushered in "the most luxurious and radiant" decade in women's fashion, according to Olivier Saillard, director of the Palais Galliera fashion museum, which presents "The 50s - Fashion in France, 1947-1957" beginning on Saturday in Paris.